-Well, I have a simple recipe for you today and it would be easy enough for a college student to make.
+Today, I have a simple recipe for you today and it would be easy enough for a college student to make.
 I love french dip sandwiches.
-I usually make them in the crock pot.
+Usually, I make them in the crock pot.
 However, I love the idea of a quick method and this one is awesome.
 Sure you could use a dry mix package for the au jus, but with just a few ingredients you can make your own and I think it tastes even better.

 - 3 Tbsp butter